 The Company's Audit Committee consists of two members: Mr. Heitmann (Chairman) and Dr. Roeder, who are Independent Directors of the Company.
-The Audit Committee operates pursuant to a Charter that was most recently reviewed and approved by the Board on February 7, 2022.
+The Audit Committee operates pursuant to a Charter that was most recently reviewed and approved by the Board on February 8, 2024.
 As set forth in the Charter, the function of the Audit Committee is oversight; it is management's responsibility to maintain appropriate systems for accounting and internal control and it is the independent registered public accounting firm's responsibility to plan and carry out an audit.
 The Audit Committee is generally responsible for reviewing and evaluating issues related to the accounting and financial reporting policies and practices of the Fund, its internal controls, and as appropriate, the internal controls of certain service providers, overseeing the quality and objectivity of the Fund's financial statements and the audit thereof and to act as a liaison between the Board and the Company's independent registered public accounting firm.
-During the fiscal year ended December 31, 2021, the Audit Committee met twice.
+During the fiscal year ended December 31, 2023, the Audit Committee met twice.

-The Company's Nominating Committee consists of two members: Mr. Nakamura (Chairman) and Dr. Roeder, who are Independent Directors of the Company.
+The Company's Nominating Committee consists of one member: Dr. Roeder, who is an Independent Director of the Company.
 The Nominating Committee is responsible for selecting and recommending qualified candidates to the full Board of Directors in the event that a position is vacated or created.
 The Nominating Committee would consider recommendations by shareholders if a vacancy were to exist.
 Such recommendations should be forwarded to the Secretary of the Company.
-The Nominating Committee did not meet during the year ended December 31, 2021.
+The Nominating Committee met once during the year ended December 31, 2023.

-The Company's ad hoc Proxy Voting Committee consists of three members: Messrs.
-Davis and Nakamura and Dr. Roeder, who are Independent Directors of the Company.
+The Company's ad hoc Proxy Voting Committee consists of two members: Mr. Heitmann and Dr. Roeder, who are Independent Directors of the Company.
 Under certain circumstances and pursuant to specific procedures and guidelines, the ad hoc Proxy Voting Committee will, in place of the Company's Adviser, exercise complete control and discretion over the exercise of all rights to vote or consent with respect to certain securities owned by the Company and may also determine to exercise complete control and discretion over the disposition of such securities.
-The ad hoc Proxy Voting Committee meets periodically on an as needed basis to consider such matters and did not meet during the fiscal year ended December 31, 2021.
+The ad hoc Proxy Voting Committee meets periodically on an as needed basis to consider such matters and did not meet during the fiscal year ended December 31, 2023.